Jump to main content

 The full text can be found here.

-05.05.2023 - A new book chapter on green central banking has been published.
+05.05.2023 - New book chapter on green central banking.

 The chapter presents the academic debate and actual measures implemented by these institutions in the past two decades.
 The aim of the analysis is twofold.
 On the one hand, it shows how and to what extent central banks are increasingly considered important actors in promoting policies that enable a green economic agenda.
 On the other hand, since climate change and its effects on an economy are expected to generate new risks for financial markets, it highlights the new policy tools that central banks and financial regulators need to consider.